 PURPOSE OF REPORT To advise Members of the Government's Consultation on the Planning White Paper - 'Planning for the Future' and seek approval for the submission of a response.
 The consultation commenced on the 6 th August 2020 and runs until the 29 th October.
 The Planning White Papers sets out significant and wide ranging reforms to the Planning System in terms of the preparation of a local plans and how local authorities will in the future determine planning applications.
-Key Decision Non-Key Decision X Referral from Cabinet Member Date of notice of forthcoming N/A key decision This report is public
+Key Decision Non-Key Decision X Referral from Cabinet Member Date of notice of forthcoming key decision N/A This report is pu Jolic ,